microsoft/react-native-windows-samples/website/versioned_docs/version-0.60/view-managers.md

 Here we've implemented the `CreatePackage` method, which receives `packageBuilder` to build contents of the package.
 And then we call `AddViewManager` with the name of our view manager and a lambda which returns an instance of the view manager.

 Now that we have the `ReactPackageProvider`, it's time to register it within our `ReactApplication`.
-We do that by simply adding the proviver to the `PackageProviders` property.
+We do that by simply adding the provider to the `PackageProviders` property.

-*App.cpp*
+`App.cpp`
 ```c++
 #include "pch.h"